fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 ### Assemble and profile sample

 The command to run the assembly and profiling using Ray Meta is as follow.
-Please go to the ~/SummerSchoolMicrobiome/UsingRayMeta/ folder and run the preceding command.
+Please go to the ~/UsingRayMeta/ folder and run the preceding command.

 ```
-cd ~/SummerSchoolMicrobiome/UsingRayMeta/
+cd ~/UsingRayMeta/

 mpiexec -n 2 Ray \
  -o \
- Sample_RVH-2106-Ray-2017-06-18 \
+ Sample-Small \
  -k \
- 21 \
+ 31 \
  -p \
- Sample_RVH-2106/RVH-2106_GTAGAGGA-TAGATCGC_L003_R1_001.fastq.gz \
+ reads/MetaSim_Cdiff8_Ecoli2_50000_fir.fastq \
- Sample_RVH-2106/RVH-2106_GTAGAGGA-TAGATCGC_L003_R2_001.fastq.gz \
+ reads/MetaSim_Cdiff8_Ecoli2_50000_sec.fastq \
  -search \
  genomes \
  -with-taxonomy \